taidaesal/vulkano_tutorial/docs/section_1.md

 A bit underwhelming, I know, but remember that this lesson is only here to produce a minimal Vulkan application and we're not really doing any *actual* rendering right now.
 This will get a bit more exciting in the next lesson.
 Let's look over what we do have anyway to learn the structure of a `CommandBuffer`.

 Vulkano provides a nice `AutoCommandBufferBuilder` helper to handle buffer creation.
 Note the `command_buffer_allocator`, which we created earlier, for communication between the CPU and the given `device`.
 Also note the second argument, `queue.queue_family_index()`.
-Remember from earlier that Vulkan has a number of `QueueFamily`s, each one supporting a different type of operations.
+Remember from earlier that Vulkan has a number of `QueueFamily`s, each one supporting different types of operations.
 Right now we only have a single `Queue` and a single `QueueFamily`, a graphics queue that we use to do drawing operations.

 To start our rendering operation we need to call `.begin_render_pass`.
 This starts the process we initially declared back when we created our `Renderpass` object.
 We'll see in more detail what this means for us in the next lesson, but for now just remember that everything we set up in our `Renderpass` and `GraphicsPipeline` will be used here between `.begin_render_pass` and `.end_render_pass`.